AustinWhiteGaynor/MakeItMeatless/README.md

 ### *UNDER THE HOOD*

 The input recipe will be scraped and passed through a trained **logistic regression** model that predicts the role in the meal that the recipe plays (dinner, dessert, etc).
-After determining the dish type, the combined title and instructions text is run through a **TFIDF** calc, with weights for verbs (spacy) from the instructions increased.
+After determining the dish type, the combined text from the title and instructions is run through **TFIDF** calculations, with weights for verbs (spacy) from the instructions increased.

 Following this transformation, the **cosine similarity** between the TFIDF vector and a corpus of recipes is used to return the most similar vegetarian recipe (still fitting the dish type).